The world is a fickle place, and it can be easy to find ourselves in a “comfort zone” or getting a little complacent because we have had some success.

 - The minute you start to think that you are good, others will recognize that … and you will begin to alienate people.

-- To be “technically” good at our job is really just expected these days.
-Once that is “under control” we can aim to over achieve, but it is also important to work on all of the other aspects of our game … personal brand, communication skills, presentation skills, and attitude.
+- To be “technically” good at our job is really just table stakes.
+Once that is “under control” we can aim to over achieve, and work on all of the other aspects of our game … personal brand, communication skills, presentation skills, and attitude.

 - Situations change … the markets go soft, a client decides to move their business and all of a sudden your “star” might lose its shine and that is not a good position if you are also labelled as having an “attitude”.